 This article is part of our Mound Musings series.

-Last week we looked at the AL East, and for the next four weeks I'll continue to throw out some names for your consideration, covering one division each week.
-When the dust settles, we should be looking at Opening Day and hopefully have a value-laden pitching staff heading into the 2018 season.
-We're halfway home, so let's look at the:
+Last week we looked at the NL East and for the next five weeks, I'll continue to throw some names out there for your consideration, covering one division each week.
+When the dust settles, we should be looking at Opening Day and hopefully have a value-laden pitching staff heading into the 2020 season.
+Let's get to it and look at the: